alexandrebouchard/westrun/README.md

 If you are using a compiled language, you will need to specify how your code is to be built.

 - Change directory to the root of your code repository
-- Type ``wrun-add-build-command -commandName gradle -commandArguments installApp`` if you are using the gradle build system.
-Replace ``gradle`` and ``installApp`` by the command and argument of your choice if you are using another build system.
-- If needed, you can use ``wrun-add-build-command`` several times with different commands and arguments if a sequence of commands need to be executed.

-This simply creates a file called ``.buildcommands.json``, which can be easily modified to change configurations later on.
-In complex cases, have a look at it to make sure it is right (for example, that there are no duplicate entries and that the order is right).
-You can test your build with ``wrun-self-build`` called from the root of the code repository.
+- Type ``wrun-add-build-command``.
+(This simply creates a file called ``.buildcommands.json``, which defines a list of commands and arguments to execute; it can be modified to support build environments other than gradle.)
 Note that compilation is currently always done locally.

 Sending an experiment to westgrid